-- Re-select the view window containing the model data and if using a 'Multiple documents' layout - Turn off the display of the Mesh, Diagram and Annotation layers in the Treeview. - Add or turn-on the Deformed mesh layer and OK the dialog properties. - In the Treeview right-click on the Eigenvalue results file Mode 1 Eigenvalue = value> and select the Set Active option.
+- Re-select the view window containing the model. - Turn off the display of the Mesh, Diagram and Annotation layers if present in the Treeview. - Add or turn-on the Deformed mesh layer and OK the dialog properties. - In the Treeview right-click on the Eigenvalue results file Mode 1 Frequency = value> and select the Set Active option.